f4exb/sdrangel/plugins/channelrx/heatmap/readme.md

 To record data for a heat map, a GPS is required, and Preferences > My Position should have "Auto-update from GPS" enabled.

-On Android, GPS setup should be automatic.
 On Windows/Linux/Mac, a GPS supporting NMEA via a serial port at 4800 baud is required.
 The COM port / serial device should be specfied via the QT_NMEA_SERIAL_PORT environment variable before SDRangel is started.

+On Android, GPS setup should be automatic.
+GPS position updates may stop on Android when the screen is off.
+To keep the screen on, press the View > Keep Screen On menu.

 ![A Heat Map](../../../doc/img/HeatMap_plugin_map.png)